 While the majority of share trading companies offer charting tools, HSBC has implemented advanced features.
 You can view ASX-listed securities, a wide variety of sectors and compare stocks and indexes.
 32 indicators such as moving averages, relative strength index and Bollinger Bands are available.

 You can monitor the buying and selling habits of directors in their own companies in real-time.
 You can follow their movements to see which shares are gaining the most interest among company directors.

 See what major shareholders are doing

-HSBC allow you to find out who's buying and who's selling large holdings.
+HSBC allows you to find out who's buying and who's selling large holdings.
 This can give you an idea of which stocks are on the up and which ones are on their way down.
-The platform lets you search by date, stock code, or all security codes for the current day.
+The platform lets you search by date, stock code or all security codes for the current day.

 What are the different types of HSBC Online Share Trading products?

 The Silver package is a more affordable way to get into online share trading.
 There's no ongoing monthly cost to get this service.
 The downside is that the ASX quotes, market depth and watch screens that you see are delayed by 20 minutes.
 The charting on your screen is also static.
 This package is ideal if you simply want to place a trade for investment.

 The Gold package offers a more up-to-date experience compared to the Silver package.
 It comes with live ASX quotes, market depth, watch screens and charting.
 It could be a good package for frequent traders who want to see the performance of the market and their portfolio live.
 The fee for this service is $10 a month.

 The WebIRESS service is fully integrated into your HSBC Online Share Trading account for seamless transactions.
 If you take advantage of this package, you also get access to complimentary Gold access.
 All ASX quotes, market depth, news and announcements and watch screens are live and dynamic.
 The fee for this service is $79 a month.